4Catalyzer/tunnel-server/README.md

 # tunnel-server

-manages tunneled connections to the hospital PACS systems
+manages tunneled connections to multiple private networks using websockets